codenart/codenart.github.io/_posts/7-sample/2017-09-03-sample-2-responsive-navbar.md

 <script src="https://gist.github.com/codenart/ad746b59ff7ca6812d580841f0f363a1.js">
 </script>

-There's something `strange` here, a new `<meta> tag`.
+There's something `strange` here, a new `<meta> tag` related to `viewport`.
 This tag is used to tell web browsers that content of this website should never be scaled smaller.
 And so, for all the websites which show tiny texts on mobile devices are just missing the meta tag.

-Next, let's add some navigation and social links.
+Next, let's add some navigation links and social links.
 We also assume that these links will have same styles (size, text color, hover effect, ...).
 So, we're gonna group them using a nice class name: `nav-link`.

 `HTML code:`
 <script src="https://gist.github.com/codenart/3b33f0638887dbf67505fbdfb0a48b4d.js">
 </script>

-## 2. Styling target large screens
+## 2. Styling target large screen devices

-Many people on the Earth will tell you that you should write CSS code target mobile devices first (related to mobile first design).
+Many people on the Earth will tell you that you should write CSS code target mobile devices firstly (related to mobile first design).
 But, there's no fixed rule.
-You can also write CSS code target large screens first.
+In this tutorial, we're gonna write CSS target large screen devices before taking care of mobile devices.

 This task can be divided in sub-tasks:

 1. Laying out link-lists to make them stay in a same row, and pulling one to the right.
 2. Coloring stuff, and sizing all links up.
-3. Adding hover-effect to navigation and social links.
+3. Adding hover-effect to navigation links and social links.

 ### 2.1 Laying out link-lists